 Everyone in America has a right and privilege to be educated.
 But not all people think they want or need to have an education.

 Streetwise boys and girls think education’s for wimps.
 And they’re better than that.
 They’ll get rich the old fashioned way…steal it.
 This eventually, if not before, gives them a forced vacation in the Big House or prison.

 There are exceptions to every rule, as we know.
-Famous college drop-outs like Bill Gates, make a huge fortune using only their intellect.
+Famous college drop-outs, like Bill Gates, make a huge fortune using only their intellect.

 Becoming an educator seemed right for me, though it wasn’t what I really wanted then.
 Now it’s a different story.
 I’m very happy to be a teacher.
 Helping people learn makes me a better person.

 My choice of profession would’ve been anything else.
 Alas, in my generation, college educated women became a nurse or a teacher.
-Blood made me squimish, so teaching became my only alternative.
+Blood made me squirm, so teaching became my only alternative.